Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 Spiritual bypassing can prevent healing by avoiding the acknowledgement of emotional wounds and unresolved life situations.
 Facing unresolved emotional issues is essential for healing, despite fear or discomfort, to transform core wounds.

-Spiritual bypassing can mask underlying relational deficits, preventing genuine personal and spiritual transformation.
+Spiritual bypassing can mask underlying relational deficits, such as those seen in our attachment styles, preventing genuine personal and spiritual transformation.
 It can lead to covert manipulative behaviours and reinforce feelings of deficiency and insecurity.

 It promotes one-sided spirituality, valuing transcendence over physical embodiment or feeling.
 Ultimately, we are spiritual beings in physical bodies here to experience the relative world.
 Not to avoid it but to master it.